lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - If queries are frequent, latency-sensitive, or require many joins with Redshift data → SUPER.
 - If data volume is huge, cost-sensitive, or must be shared across systems → external tables (prefer Parquet/ORC and partitioning).

-If you want, give me a short description of your dataset and query patterns and I’ll recommend a concrete architecture.

 ## How do you build near-real-time dashboards on Redshift while controlling cost?
 Short answer